radeonxray/DB-Assignment2/README.md

 ### 5: Results

-With the `twitterdb`-project running, you can see the results by using a browser (*Chrome, Firefox, Internet Explore etc.*) or tools such as *Postman* (https://www.getpostman.com).
+With the `DB-Assignment2`-project running, you can see the results by using a browser (*Chrome, Firefox, Internet Explore etc.*) or tools such as *Postman* (https://www.getpostman.com).

 The answers to the questions posed in the assignment can be found using the given api-path